RyanChenPhil/RyanChenPhil.github.io/_pages/research.md

 - "Marking Indicatives and Imperatives" *Philosophy of Science Association* (2024)

 # Works in Progress (Drafts Available Upon Request)
-- Time-Sensitive and Insensitive Causation: Sensitive Periods and Cycles
+- Time Sensitive and Insensitive Causation: Sensitive Periods and Cycles
 - Turnover Processes in Cooperative Games